Finding a keyword research tool isn’t that difficult these days.

 You can also analyze what content people are using to attract traffic and what social networks they’re using to generate the said traffic.

 - Keywords suggestions

 UberSuggest’s basic keyword research tool is free.
 To gain access to in-depth graphs on your audience and competitors, upgrade the plan for $12 per month.

 13. Keyword Everywhere — Free Tool

 If you prefer a straightforward app, go for Keyword Everywhere.

-It is a freemium chrome extension that provides you SEO search results data directly on your browse, which makes keyword research highly convenient.
+It is a freemium chrome extension that provides you with SEO search results data directly on your browser, which makes keyword research highly convenient.

-You can discover the five-year trend, both on-page and off-page difficulty levels, related keywords, and a list of queries people search.
+You can discover the five-year trend, both on-page and off-page difficulty levels, related keywords, and a list of queries people search for.

 Keyword Everywhere also shares whether anyone is searching for your brand.

 While Keyword Everywhere is free for all, you may need to buy credit points to access the search volume.
 The minimum package of $10 consists of 100,000 credits.